 E-news is sent from the MailChimp platform, ensuring a high level of personal data protection and safety.
 More on personal data protection on the MailChimp platform »

-- Which data are collected: We collect personal data which you enter in the fields of the form for registering to our e-news (e-mail, first name and surname).
-You may subsequently edit these data by following the link on the bottom of each e-notification.
+- Data is collected: We collect personal data, which you enter in the form for registering to our e-news (e-mail, first name, and surname).
+You may subsequently edit these data by following the link at the bottom of each e-notification.

-- Purpose of collecting data: Data are being collected and processed for the purpose of sending e-news.
-The analysis of data on you reply (opening and clicking) help us tailor their content to your preferences.
+- Purpose of collecting data: Data are being collected and processed to send e-news.
+The data analysis on your reply (opening and clicking) helps us tailor their content to your preferences.

-- How long are data kept: Data are kept as long as you are interested in out e-news.
-When you unregister from the list of e-news recipients, your data are erased.
+- How long are data kept: Data is kept as long as you are interested in our e-news.
+When you unsubscribe from the list of e-news recipients, your data is erased.

-- How to revoke your consent: If you change your mind or do not wish to receive our e-news any more, you may revoke you consent at any time by clicking on the link on the bottom of each e-notification or by writing us via the contact form.
+- How to revoke your consent: If you change your mind or do not wish to receive our e-news, you may revoke your consent at any time by clicking on the link at the bottom of each e-notification or by writing us via the contact form.

-- With whom are data shared: Your data are stored on a server managed by MailChimp – the e-notification service provider, which is our authorised data processor.
-MailChimp collects and processes data on our behalf and in accordance with our instructions.
-As the data controller we have full control over collecting, accessing, editing and deleting data at all times.
-Data storage on MailChimp’s server is regulated with a contract concluded with MailChimp.
+- To whom data is shared: Your data is stored on a server managed by MailChimp – the e-notification service provider, our authorized data processor.
+MailChimp collects and processes data on our behalf and follows our instructions.
+As the data controller, we have full control over collecting, accessing, editing, and deleting data at all times.
+Data storage on MailChimp’s server is regulated by a contract concluded with MailChimp.

-Your personal data will not be shared with any unauthorised third party.
+Your personal data will not be shared with any unauthorized third party.

 1.4 E-mail sent via the contact form

-- Which data are collected: We receive personal data (first name and surname, e-mail) entered in the contact form fields.
-In order for us to reply to you, you must enter a valid e-mail address.
-First name and surname are required fields for us to know who we are communicating with.
+- Collected data: We receive personal data (first name and surname, e-mail) entered in the contact form fields.
+For us to reply to you, you must enter a valid e-mail address.
+First name and surname are required fields to know who we are communicating with.

-- Purpose of collecting data: Your data are used for the sole purpose of replying to your e-mail.
+- Purpose of collecting data: Your data is used for the sole purpose of replying to your e-mail.

-- How long are data kept: Your e-mail is kept in our e-mail archive for an undetermined period of time, unless you request its deletion.
+- How long data is kept: Your e-mail is held in our e-mail archive for an undetermined period unless you request its deletion.

 - How to revoke your consent: You may request the deletion of your personal data by writing us via the contact form.
 Your data will be permanently erased from our data collection.

-- With whom are data shared: Your personal data will not be shared with any unauthorised third party.
+- To whom data is shared: Your personal data will not be shared with any unauthorized third party.